arslanbekzhaparov/CashDashboard/README.md

 # Future Improvements

 - Inline Modal: Moving the cash request modal onto the main dashboard for better UX.
-- Backend Integration: Connecting the transactions with a backend API to persist data.
 - Component Reusability: The dashboard component is designed to be exportable and extendable for future feature updates.

 # License